Spenc3rB/YDWG-02-C2/README.md

 }
 ```

 This means that we can easily spin up wireshark, and capture the traffic in the public McDonald's wifi (given the device is setup in client mode), and see the credentials in cleartext.
+This means the YDWG-02 essentially acts as the MiTM for us to sniff the credentials of other protected networks.

 #### Cloud Application

-The device can also be configured to send data to a cloud service, which is not encrypted, and can be intercepted by an attacker on the same network.
+The device can also be configured to send data to a cloud service, which is thought to be unencrypted, and can be intercepted by an attacker on the same network.
 The cloud service was not tested, and out of the scope for this project, but it is worth mentioning that, from the manufacturer's documentation, that a "secret" link can be created.
 This link is encrypted, but for example, as simple google search for `"site:cloud.yachtd.com/s/"` gives us access to secret links that expose locations of vessels, and other sensitive information.
+This could be considered a violation of IDOR (Insecure Direct Object Reference), as the user can access other users' data, and potentially spoof their location.

 Nonetheless, the key that is used to for boats on the cloud service is also sent in cleartext, and can be intercepted by an attacker on the same network.